Struggling to Lose Weight After C-section? Here’s How I Reduced 30 Pounds in Just 5 Months!

 Consider a Postpartum Girdle

 For many women, wearing postpartum underwear or a supportive postpartum girdle is essential for successful exercising.
-It might seem like an uncomfortable thing to wear, but these girdles help to keep everything tight about your belly.
+It might seem uncomfortable to wear, but these girdles help keep everything tight about your belly.
 They provide support for your abdominal and back muscles while you’re exercising.

 However, at some point, you need to stop using a girdle.
 You need time to get those muscles back.
 I suggest wearing them for the first few weeks after you start exercising.
-Then, you can reduce how long you wear it until you don’t need it anymore.
+Then, you can reduce how long you wear it until you no longer need it.

 Is It Harder to Lose Weight After a C-Section vs. Natural Birth?